pasanhansaka/portfolio/README.md

 ---

-## 🎬 Overview
+## 👋 Hey, I'm Pasan

+I'm a Software Engineering Intern at **Synapse Solutions**, currently building out the Facebook Marketing Campaign feature on the **dwesk Social CRM** platform — wiring the Meta Marketing API into a Java Spring MVC / AngularJS stack.
+Outside of that, I hold a BSc (Hons) in Software Engineering from the Java Institute for Advanced Technology (affiliated with Birmingham City University, UK).

-This is my personal developer portfolio — designed to feel less like a static résumé and more like **booting into a system**.
-It opens with a terminal boot sequence, drops you into a reactive particle-network background, and lets you explore my work through a scroll-driven interface *or* a fully functional retro CLI shell.
+This repository is my portfolio site — not a template, not a starter kit, just the actual code behind [pasanhansaka.github.io/Portfolio](https://pasanhansaka.github.io/Portfolio/).
+I wanted a portfolio that didn't feel like a static résumé you skim for ten seconds.
+So instead of a normal landing page, it boots up like a system, drops you into a reactive particle background, and lets you dig through my work the way I'd actually want to explore someone else's — scroll through it, or drop into a terminal and type your way around.

-Everything here — the physics, the sound design, the terminal emulator, the theming — is hand-built in a single-file architecture with **zero frontend frameworks**.
+Everything on the site — the boot sequence, the particle physics, the sound design, the CLI shell — I built by hand, in plain HTML/CSS/JS, with no frameworks and no build step.

 ---

-## ✨ Key Features
+## ✨ What's on the site

 | Feature | Description |
 |---|---|